NysNayan/gtechindo.com/README.md

 | Editor | https://github.com/NysNayan |
 | 2nd Page | https://gtechindo-vcard.odoo.com |

+## License
-## License : BSD 3-Clause "New" or "Revised"
+BSD 3-Clause "New" or "Revised"

+## More Information
-## Get in touch with Email for more informations
+Get in touch with Email